-So the extortionate fees that these people are charging for something that takes a couple of clicks to do on-line on the ASIC website at a fraction of the cost needs to be publicised far and wide and that is exactly what I am doing.
-If you get any correspondence from "Online Business Registration" or any other ripoff merchant who is offering you a business name registration service for stupidly high fees when you can do it yourself for the OFFICIAL fees, just give these bastards the flick and also tell them to cease sending you their garbage.
+These people are charging an extortionate amount for something that takes a couple of clicks to do on-line on the ASIC website at a fraction of the cost.
+This needs to be publicised far and wide and that is exactly what I am doing.
+If you get any correspondence from 'Online Business Registration' or any other ripoff merchant who is offering you a business name registration service for stupidly high fees when you can do it yourself for the OFFICIAL fees, just give these bastards the flick and also tell them to cease sending you their garbage.

 Of course there is absolutely no excuse for airlines doing this to any passenger.
 When a person books a seat on an aircraft with an airline, he expects to take the flight.
 In fact by booking the ticket, the passenger and the airline have entered into a legal and binding contract.
 The airline has promised to make the seat available to that passenger and transport him to the destination as booked.

 Obviously there are various conditions with airlines that preclude them from fulfilling that contract, such as circumstances totally beyond their control.
 If bad weather grounds the flight, that is a valid safety reason.
 Maybe a runway becomes unserviceable because of debris that could be ingested into the engines of aircraft, so a flight may be delayed until the problem is cleared.
 No passenger could object to their flights being cancelled or delayed because of issues like this.
 When I was a commercial pilot, I cancelled many flights on the grounds of bad weather or safety issues.